 In the push to achieve India's National Anemia Mukt Bharat goals, the Odisha government faced a practical bottleneck.
 The RBSK's vision for comprehensive school health screening was being hampered by the very tools designed to help.
-The formal adoption of EzeCheck in mid-2025 and its field deployment from September wasn't just an upgrade; it was a necessary evolution to make widespread anemia detection in children India a practical, scalable reality.
+The formal adoption of EzeCheck in mid-2025 and its field deployment from September wasn't just an upgrade; It was a necessary evolution to make the widespread detection of anemia in children in India a practical, scalable reality.

 The Rashtriya Bal Swasthya Karyakram (RBSK) is a visionary national program aimed at the early identification and management of health issues in children from birth to 18 years.
 A core component is screening for anemia, a condition that silently impairs cognitive development and physical growth, affecting long-term potential.

-However, the traditional blood-based testing method created significant roadblocks for rural health screening Odisha:
+However, the traditional blood-based testing method created significant roadblocks for rural health screening in Odisha:

-The device powering this transformation is EzeCheck - , a non-invasive hemoglobin monitor Device.
-This Indian-made tool uses advanced optical spectroscopy to measure hemoglobin levels through a simple, painless fingertip scan, delivering a result in about 60 seconds zero needles, zero blood, and zero consumables.
+The device powering this transformation is EzeCheck - a non-invasive hemoglobin screening device.
+This Indian-made tool uses advanced optical spectroscopy to measure hemoglobin levels through a simple, painless fingertip scan, delivering a result in about 60 seconds - zero needles, zero blood, and zero consumables.

 Let's talk about trust.
 EzeCheck isn't just convenient; it's clinically validated.
 Its accuracy is backed by: